Become a Pianist at Home: A Route to Learn Now

 4. The Role of Discipline and Motivation

-Staying consistent is the biggest challenge for any self-taught person.
+Maintaining consistency is the greatest challenge of every self-taught person.
 To sustain your momentum:

-• Gamification: Set rewards for completing weekly goals (e.g., watching a movie after completing 5 sessions).
+• Gamification: Set rewards by completing weekly goals (e.g., watching a movie after 5 sessions completed).

-• Practice Partner: Find a friend or family member who is also learning piano.
+• Practice Partner: Find a friend or family member who also learns piano.

-• Variety of Repertoire: It alternates classical and popular pieces and technical exercises.
+• Repertory Variety: Alternate classic, popular pieces and technical exercises.

-• Monthly Challenges: Participate in online challenges like “Play25songsin30days.”
+• Monthly Challenges: Participate in online challenges such as “Play25songsin30days”.

-The combination of structured discipline and positive reinforcement ensures that you don't quit in the first few weeks.
+The combination of structured discipline and positive reinforcement ensures that you don't give up in the first few weeks.

 5. Simply Piano: Your Digital Teacher

-Among the many applications that promise to teach piano, Simply Piano It stands out for its comprehensive and free proposal at its initial levels.
+Among the many applications that promise to teach piano, Simply Piano it stands out for its comprehensive and free proposal in its initial levels.

-• Staggered Lessons: From key identification to playing complete pieces.
+• Staggered Lessons: From key identification to interpretation of complete parts.

 • Immediate Feedback: Real-time note recognition, corrects rhythm and intonation errors.

-• Library of Over 200 Songs: Includes classical, pop, rock and soundtrack genres.
+• Library of More than 200 Songs: Includes classic genres, pop, rock and soundtracks.

-• Progress Reports: Visual statistics for accuracy, speed, and practice time.
+• Progress Reports: Visual statistics of accuracy, speed and practice time.

 1. Download and Installation: Available on iOS and Android.

-2. Basic Registration: Email and password; no credit card required.
+2. Basic Registration: Email and password; no card required.

-3. Free Initial Lessons: Complete the first 12 levels for free.
+3. Initial Lessons at No Cost: Complete the first 12 levels for free.

 4. MIDI or Microphone Connection: Simply place your device near the piano or keyboard.